BigPolarBear1/factorization/README.md

 I need to do pen and paper now and figure out a good algorithm to find quadratic coefficients that are close to N//x**2.
 Let me update the paper now.
 If a superior algorithm exists it is going to do exactly this.
 I am certain of it.
 There is no other way to get it to work.
 I have tried everything.
 Anyway..
 I may get arrested next week bc the americans keep harassing me.
 I'll try and get as much work done before that.
 I even stopped running this week so I can pick up my work pace.

 Factorization or suicide.
 Haha, fuck you cunts.

+Update: I spent the evening just contemplating a possible algorithm.
+I think I have somewhat of an idea using hashmaps and residues.
+Now that I completely understand these quadratics, I think I can BUILD SMOOTHS.
+HAHAHAHA.
+Prepare yourselves, factorization is coming.